Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/deauth.md

 ### Devices reconnect immediately

-Devices will try to reconnect as soon as they're disconnected.
-The attack works by sending deauth frames faster than devices can complete reconnection.
-If devices keep reconnecting:
+Devices reconnect immediately after being kicked.
+If they keep getting back on:

 - Make sure you're only targeting one or two networks
 - Move closer to the access point
-- Check that no other interference is occurring
+- Check for other interference

 ### Cannot see 5 GHz networks